nivagator/personal-site/README.md

-# My personal websit and blog created with Jekyll
+# My personal website and blog created with Jekyll